psidnell/ofexport/DOCUMENTATION.md

 This produces a report showing all tasks that contain "Beth" and their enclosing projects:-

         ofexport -o report.tp --ti 'Beth' --prune --open -F

+This produces the report of what I have yet to do on this project
+        ofexport -o TODO.md --open --pi 'OmniPythonLib Todo' -F